synyx/sybil/README.md

         * Which in turn runs the **ConfigLoader**'s *loadConfig* method.
     * The **JenkinsService** since it's annotated with @Service.

-The *loadConfig* method loads the brick, LED Strip, relay, and sensor configurations from JSON files (the location of which is defined in the **config.properties** file) and saves them to the database.
+The *loadConfig* method loads the brick, LED strip, relay, and sensor configurations from JSON files (the location of which is defined in the **config.properties** file) and saves them to the database.
 It then loads the configured Jenkins jobs from the Jenkins JSON configuration file.
 It also activates the __*Listener__ classes for the sensors, enabling them to react to changes.

 The **JenkinsService** has a *handleJobs* method, which is annotated with @Scheduled which means it is run every 60 seconds.
-This method gets a list of all jobs from the Jenkins server(s), compares it to the list loaded from jenkins.json and then instructs the associated LED strips to show the jobs' statuses.
+This method gets a list of all jobs from the Jenkins server(s), compares it to the list loaded from `jenkins.json` and then instructs the associated LED strips to show the jobs' statuses.

 Bricks saved in the database can be listed via the REST API at `/configuration/bricks` and `/configuration/bricks/{name}` respectively.
-Same goes for LED Strips at `/configuration/ledstrips` and `/configuration/ledstrips/{name}`, and relays at `/configuration/relays` and `/configuration/relays/{name}`.
+Same goes for LED strips at `/configuration/ledstrips` and `/configuration/ledstrips/{name}`, relays at `/configuration/relays` and `/configuration/relays/{name}`, buttons at `/configuration/buttons/` and `/configuration/buttons/{name}`, and illuminance sensors at `/configuration/illuminancesensors/` and `/configuration/illuminancesensors/{name}`.

-A direct API for reading the LED strips state and for writing to it (i.e. displaying things on it) is provided at `/configuration/ledstrips/{name}/display/`.
+A direct API for reading the LED strips' state and for writing to it (i.e. displaying things on it) is provided at `/configuration/ledstrips/{name}/display/`.
 A direct API for switching relays is provided at `/configuration/relays/{name}`.